 The snow apocalypse of 2021 is an entirely different story.
 We all look like deer in headlights.
 It is like living in the Ice Age with a bayou right now.
 Alexa sounds like she is calling out Powerball numbers as opposed to informing us of the weather.
 I am walking around yelling, “The low is 10 degrees.
 Ladies and gentlemen, I repeat 10 degrees.
 This is not a drill!
 Frostbite is not your friend!”
 My kids are double fisting hot chocolates.

 I am Googling if sleet and freezing rain are synonymous.
 I am praying the temporary roofs on my kids’ schools will hold under the ice and snow.
 My plants have lost their will to survive.
 The Weather Channel might as well be showing ancient Egyptian Hieroglyphics at this point (e.g., thermometer and snowflake combination symbol).
 At one point, I didn’t even know what we were experiencing.
-I had to ask my husband, “Is a thunderstorm with snow still called a thunderstorm, or does the involvement of snow categorize it as a snowstorm?”
+I had to ask my husband if a thunderstorm with snow is a snowstorm.

 Ice, Ice Baby

 Along with learning weather jargon, I have also discovered that ice doesn’t care who your momma knows.
 It is taking you and your whole family down.
 I took a picture of my house yesterday; my son walked into the frame and slipped just as I took the picture.
 I now have a fantastic picture of my home covered in snow with my child’s epic wipeout.
 He wasn’t alone in his struggles navigating the unfamiliar terrain.
 I aged about 10 years after I accidentally skated down my driveway.
 Fortunately, there is no photo evidence of that, and my son and I are both okay.